Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: An Overview of Semantic Communications

 \subsection{Prior Work}

 There have been few implementations of wireless semantic communications prototypes.
 The first effort to implement and validate semantic communications in a wireless environment is documented in~\cite{yoo2022real, yoo2023role}.
 Using the NI USRP software-defined radio (SDR) device, this work revealed discrepancies between simulated results and real-world measurements in decoded image quality. \cite{liu2022real, ding2024adaptive} also validated the performance of semantic communications using the USRP, implementing an OFDM-based wireless transmission system.
 However, they reported significant performance gaps in the lower transmit power region~\cite{liu2022real} and did not compare favorably to simulated results~\cite{ding2024adaptive}.
+This article differentiates itself from prior work by analyzing the factors in actual RF hardware and wireless channels that contribute to these performance gaps, and by providing practical insights to guide the design of future semantic systems.
 Furthermore, all these implementations are based on single-input single-output (SISO) systems, unlike modern communication systems that use multiple transceiver chains.

-There have also been prior work addressing practical challenges in implementing semantic communication systems, such as PAPR issues and channel quality adaptation.
-To address the high PAPR problem in semantic communication systems, \cite{shao2022semantic} proposed PAPR reduction methods.
-They demonstrated a performance-PAPR tradeoff in the semantic communications model, as PAPR reduction limits the representation power of the symbol.
-However, they only showed degraded performance with PAPR-restricted models and did not demonstrate actual improvement in the nonlinear power region, as their evaluation was solely based on AWGN simulations.
+There have been prior studies addressing practical challenges in implementing semantic communication systems, such as PAPR issues and channel quality adaptation.
+To mitigate the high PAPR problem, \cite{shao2022semantic} proposed PAPR reduction methods.
+They demonstrated a trade-off between performance and PAPR in semantic communication models, as reducing PAPR limits the representation power of the symbols.
+However, their evaluation was limited to AWGN simulations and showed only degraded performance with PAPR-restricted models, without demonstrating actual improvements in the nonlinear PA region.